curvednebula/go-rust-perf-tests/README.md

 **3: More CPU Workers**

 I've also played with number of CPU Workers running in parallel.
 Limiting them to number of CPU threads (12 in my case) sounded reasonable.
-But running 60 workers (CPU workers * 5) gave solid 25% improvement.
+But running 60 workers gave solid 25% improvement.
 While this also increased RAM usage a bit.
 Now it is similar to Rust with mimalloc: ~80Mb.

 **4: Pool of CPU workers**